 I'll be covering Drake's in more detail in this "Lunchbox Snacks of YesterYear" series, so stay tuned!

-After the merger with Continental, Interstate now had two nation-wide bread divisions in Butternut and Wonder Bread.
+After the merger with Continental, Interstate now had two nationwide bread divisions: Butternut and Wonder Bread.
 The two could not be any more different, and it caused more than a few problems for Interstate.
-Butternut was unregimented where each bakery was a self-contained profit center, meaning they controlled cost and kept the profits for what they produced.
+Butternut was unregimented, where each bakery was a self-contained profit center, meaning they controlled costs and kept the profits for what they produced.
 Wonder Bread was very structured and was used to being controlled by the parent company in terms of cost and shared profits.

 The snack cakes Continental had been making, like the Hostess brands, were more profitable due to the economy of scale and the logistics of shipping smaller items with a longer shelf life than bread loaves.
 When extended-shelf-life enzymes were created for bread, the company hoped to convert the smaller, less-efficient bread bakeries into a network of larger bakeries to mirror the snack-cake operation.

-Public response wasn't great, as the new enzymes gave the bread a different taste and texture.
-Less demand and cheaper competition from new bakeries from Mexico had led to lower prices in stores, reduced sales, and a deeply reduced profit.
+The public response wasn't great, as the new enzymes gave the bread a different taste and texture.
+Less demand and cheaper competition from new bakeries in Mexico had led to lower prices in stores, reduced sales, and a deeply reduced profit.

 On September 22, 2004, Interstate Bakeries filed for Chapter 11 bankruptcy protection.
 The company stock, which had been trading at $34/share, fell to $2/share.